State of Charge

 After averaging the ChargerRater score with my personal score of 4.75 out of 5 stars, the Enel X Juicebox 48 came away with a final score of 4.525 stars out of 5.
 It’s a well-built and dependable EV charger that we have no problems recommending.

-The Enel X JuiceBox 48 is available from Enel starting at $739.00.
+The Enel X JuiceBox 48 is available from Amazon starting at $689, though at our last check, it had a $70 coupon available.
 Watch our full review and then leave us a comment with your thoughts below.

 By: Tom Moloughney